Kale Greek Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Spinach and Kale Greek Salad with Feta-Lemon Vinaigrette would be perfect for most low-carb and low-glycemic eating plans, including any phase of the original South Beach Diet.
+This Kale Greek Salad would be perfect for low-carb and low-glycemic eating plans, including Keto and any phase of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 This recipe was posted in 2014.
 It was last updated in 2023 with more information.